Józef Piłsudski: Foreign policy

-In June 1932, just before the Lausanne Conference opened, Piłsudski heard reports that the new German chancellor Franz von Papen was about to make an offer for a Franco-German alliance to the French Premier Édouard Herriot which would be at the expense of Poland.
+In June 1932, just before the Lausanne Conference opened, Piłsudski heard reports that the new German chancellor Franz von Papen was about to make an offer for a Franco–German alliance to the French Premier Édouard Herriot which would be at the expense of Poland.
 In response, Piłsudski sent the destroyer ORP Wicher into the harbour of Danzig.
 Though the issue was ostensibly about access rights for the Polish Navy in Danzig, the real purpose of sending Wircher was as a way to warn Herriot not to disadvantage Poland in a deal with Papen.
 The ensuring Danzig crisis sent the desired message to the French and improved the Polish Navy's access rights to Danzig.

-Poland signed the Soviet-Polish Non-Aggression Pact in 1932.
-Critics of the pact state that it allowed Stalin to eliminate his socialist opponents, primarily in Ukraine.
+Poland signed the Soviet–Polish Non-Aggression Pact in 1932.
+The Soviet–Polish Pact was considered at the time to be a major success of Polish diplomacy, which had been greatly weakened by the trade war with Germany, the renouncement of parts of the Treaty of Versailles and the loosened ties with France after it agreed to the Locarno Treaties.
+Critics of the pact stated that it allowed Stalin to eliminate his socialist opponents, primarily in Ukraine.
 The pacts were supported by advocates of Piłsudski's Promethean programme.
-After Adolf Hitler came to power in Germany in January 1933, Piłsudski is rumored to have proposed to France a preventive war against Germany.
+After Adolf Hitler rise to power in Germany in January 1933, Piłsudski is rumored to have proposed to France a preventive war against Germany.
 Lack of French enthusiasm may have been a reason for Poland signing the German–Polish Non-Aggression Pact in 1934.
 Little evidence has, however, been found in French or Polish diplomatic archives that such a proposal for preventive war was ever actually advanced.
 Critics of Poland's pact with Germany accused Piłsudski of underestimating Hitler's aggressiveness, and giving Germany time to re-arm.
-Hitler repeatedly suggested a German-Polish alliance against the Soviet Union, but Piłsudski declined, instead seeking precious time to prepare for a potential war with either Germany or the Soviet Union.
+Hitler repeatedly suggested a German–Polish alliance against the Soviet Union, but Piłsudski declined, instead seeking precious time to prepare for a potential war with either Germany or the Soviet Union.
 Just before his death, Piłsudski told Józef Beck that it must be Poland's policy to maintain neutral relations with Germany, keep up the Polish alliance with France and improve relations with the United Kingdom.
 The two non-aggression pacts were intended to strengthen Poland's position in the eyes of its allies and neighbors.
 Piłsudski was probably aware of the weakness of the pacts, stating: "Having these pacts, we are straddling two stools.
 This cannot last long.
 We have to know from which stool we will tumble first, and when that will be".